 Illinois Coalition for Community Services

 The Illinois Coalition for Community Services is a nonprofit organization dedicated to helping communities grow throughout Illinois.
 This organization assists communities in creating indigenous grassroots organizations to identify needs, assess strengths and organize volunteers.
 The Web site lists numerous activities for which they offer technical assistance.

 Prevention First, Inc.

 Prevention First, Inc., is a highly respected training and resource organization, specializing in substance abuse and related issues.
 They offer a wide variety of support services.
 The Web site contains access to their extensive prevention library and information about current trainings and publications.

-The Illinois Community Action Association is a membership organization comprised of community action agencies statewide.
-ICAA serves the collective interests of its 40 member agencies by providing programs and activities in the areas of representation, education, information exchange, advocacy and other support services.
+The Illinois Association of Community Action Agencies is a membership organization comprised of community action agencies statewide.
+IACAA serves the collective interests of its member agencies by providing programs and activities in the areas of representation, education, information exchange, advocacy and other support services.
 Here you can access a forum for Illinois coalitions and utilize this network as a resource.

-The Illinois Alcohol and Drug Dependence Association is a statewide organization established in 1967 representing more than 100 prevention and treatment agencies, as well as individuals who are interested in the substance abuse field.
-IADDA advocates for sound public policy that will create healthier families and safer communities.
-IADDA members educate government officials in Springfield and Washington, and work to increase the public's understanding of substance abuse and addiction.
-This Web site contains tips on how to access government officials, news on prevention and substance abuse programs, and links to other resources.
+Formerly known as the Illinois Alcohol and Drug Dependence Association, IABH is a statewide organization established in 1967 representing prevention, treatment and recovery agencies, as well as consumers, corporations and other organizations interested in the substance abuse field.
+IABH advocates for public policy that will create healthier families and safer communities.
+This website contains tips on how to access government officials, news on prevention and substance abuse programs, and links to other resources.